Giant Pacific Octopus

 - Giant Pacific Octopuses can change color within a fraction of a second, by stretching or squeezing their skin, which contains millions of elastic cells with colored pigments.

-- Are terminal spawners, meaning females only have one opportunity to reproduce.
+- Are terminal spawners, meaning females die after they reproduce.

 - Are found in colder temperature waters (60 degrees or colder) from Alaska down to southern California, as well as off the coasts of Korea and Japan.

 - Giant Pacific Octopuses are highly intelligent and therefore require significant enrichment activities to avoid boredom.
 Aquarium of the Bay offers them a wide variety of puzzles and challenges to keep them busy and having fun!

 - Have highly-developed eyesight and are extremely strong – using all eight arms, an octopus can move more than 700 lbs.

 Little is known about the status of wild octopus populations.
 They are not protected nor listed with CITES or IUCN.
 They are known to be sensitive to polluted water.

 When threatened, Giant Pacific Octopus shoot out an inky substance that creates an instant smokescreen.
 Sometimes the ink cloud takes the actual shape of an octopus, providing a diversion that allows the real octopus to escape from predators.

 With no skeleton to get in its way, Giant Pacific Octopuses can also squeeze their bodies into incredibly small spaces – any space larger than its powerful beak is fair game.